Question: What makes a great online quiz?

 The right type of question will depend on the purpose of your quiz.
 As a rule, you should avoid ambiguity in the phrasing of your questions.

 A true/false response question is the simplest question type – and combined with an opportunity for review and explanation, it can be a valuable tool in a quiz where the objective is learning.
-However, as responses to true/false questions have a 50% chance of being right (or wrong!).
+However, as responses to true/false questions have a 50% chance of being right (or wrong!), you should be careful about relying too much on this question type if the purpose of the quiz is assessment.

 Multiple choice questions have the advantage of being very easy to assess.
 The key to making good multiple choice questions is having plausible alternatives to the correct answer.
-In addition allowing multiple simultaneous responses (using the multiple choice option in GoConqr) means that the quiz taker really must consider the alternatives instead of simply guessing.
+In addition, allowing multiple simultaneous responses (using the check box feature in GoConqr) means that the quiz taker really must consider the alternatives instead of simply guessing.

 Fill-in-the-blanks questions with drag and drop answers are engaging because, in addition to testing knowledge, they are truly interactive – allowing the test taker to manipulate their response rather than simply selecting among alternatives.
 Combining this question type with an image for the person to label can be an entertaining experience – for example labelling a map or diagram.